timeamolnar/tamaslang.github.io/_posts/2015-08-13-rest-error-handling.md

 }
 ```

-The runtime exception is subclassed to represent any exception happening in our Rest API layer. <br/>
+The runtime exception is subclassed to represent any exception happening in our REST API layer. <br/>
 It contains a map "errorParams" to be able to pass on any additional information (e.g.: isbn for the book was not found).<br/>
 Note that it implements the TranslatableToRestError interface so it can store the RestError model.